pism/pism/doc/sphinx/manual/practical-usage/input-output.rst

 The ParallelIO library can aggregate data in a subset of processes used by PISM.
 To choose a subset, set

-- :config:`output.pio.n_writers` number of "writers"
+- :config:`output.parallelio.n_writers` number of "writers"
-- :config:`output.pio.base` the index of the first writer
+- :config:`output.parallelio.base` the index of the first writer
-- :config:`output.pio.stride` interval between writers
+- :config:`output.parallelio.stride` interval between writers

 .. note::